glample/fastBPE/README.md

 ./fast getvocab text > vocab
 cat text | ./fast getvocab - > vocab
 ```
 But the first one will memory map the input file to read it efficiently, which can be more than twice faster than stdin on very large files.
 Similarly, these two commands are equivalent:
 ```
 ./fast applybpe output input codes vocab cat input | ./fast applybpe_stream codes vocab > output
 ```
-But the first one will be significantly faster on large datasets, as it uses multi-threading to pre-compute the BPE splits of all words in the input file.
+Although the first one will be significantly faster on large datasets, as it uses multi-threading to pre-compute the BPE splits of all words in the input file.

 ### Learn codes
 ```